 Change Can’t be Ignored

 People generally don’t like change—there’s comfort in staying still and moving on with what we know.
 This might leave CIOs to continue approaching business change the same way they have for years.
 However, doing nothing in response to increasingly rapid business change can be a death knell for CIOs and their companies.
-Organizational change is just one of the aspects that need to be considered.
+Organizational change is just one of the aspects that need to be considered for merger and acquisition strategies.
 It is often one of the biggest blind spots CIOs have in building their go-forward strategies.

 Ready to take a different approach to how you react to challenges as your business changes rapidly?
 Download our free ebook, Enterprise Technology for Business Outcomes, and learn how to leverage technology and create a long-term business strategy that can scale alongside your organization.